Tithes & Alms

 -

-If sin has dominion in us to take occasion by the commandments to deceive us through our lusts to get us to transgress to our hurt against the commandments, the commandments will seem like its unto death to us because we aren't actually pleased to keep it.
-On the other hand, if we love Alahayim, we would view the Law of the Commandments in truth seeing it as ordained to life to help us live and having pleasure in keeping it by not viewing it as grievous:
+If sin has dominion in us (through love of evil pleasures) to make us transgress the law of the commandments by deceiving us through our lusts, the commandments will seem like it's unto death to us because we aren't actually pleased to keep it.
+On the other hand, if we love Alahayim, we would view the Law of the Commandments in truth, seeing it as a help unto us live a healthy life, having pleasure in keeping it by not viewing it as grievous:

 1 John 5:3